 Two of the most significant features of the 2000 and 2008 biological opinions are the requirement for substantial Columbia River storage and flow pattern changes to assist migration of juvenile salmon and steelhead and the effect of water quality issues associated with water spilled for fish passage at the projects upstream.
-Due to the location of the Rocky Reach and Rock Island Projects in relation to the FCRPS, these conditions may reduce the power output at the Rocky Reach and Rock Island Projects and will potentially change the seasonal timing of a significant amount of such generation.
-A reduction in output or changes in the timing of storage releases and resulting energy generation could affect the amount of water the Rocky Reach and Rock Island Projects may spill to aid fish passage, increase the unit cost of power from these projects, require the Hydro-Electric Systems to replace the lost power from other higher-cost sources, and reduce Hydro-Electric System revenues from non-firm energy sales.
+Due to the location of the Rock Island Project and the Rocky Reach Project in relation to the FCRPS, these conditions may reduce the power output at the Rock Island Project and the Rocky Reach Project and will potentially change the seasonal timing of a significant amount of such generation.
+A reduction in output or changes in the timing of storage releases and resulting energy generation could affect the amount of water the Rock Island Project and the Rocky Reach Project may spill to aid fish passage, increase the unit cost of power from these projects, require the Hydro-Electric Systems to replace the lost power from other higher-cost sources, and reduce Hydro-Electric System revenues from non-firm energy sales.